 SYQUANT also abides by the United Nations Global Compact (UNGC) since 2021, supporting its principles in the areas of human rights, labour, environment, and anti-corruption.

-Finally, SYQUANT is a supporter of the Task Force on Climate-Related Financial Disclosures (TCFD), which provides and encourages more extensive climate-related disclosures in periodic reports.
+We are also a supporter of the Task Force on Climate-Related Financial Disclosures (TCFD), which provides and encourages more extensive climate-related disclosures in periodic reports.